CyVerse-learning-materials/DOI_request_quickstart/docs/naming.md

 - The Creator is the lead author, the senior author, or the organization with the primary responsibility for the dataset.
-Start the field (the creator\'s name) with a capital letter.
+Start the field (the creator's name) with a capital letter.

 **Co-creators:**